Last modified: Jan 10, 2023 By Alexander Williams

 models.py

-Let's create a simple model that we want to make a page for each record dynamically.
+Let's create a simple model that will allow us to create a dynamic page for each record.

 # models.py